Medlar tree

 Medlar Tree Fruit

-How to mark medlar wood for Makilas walking sticks
+How we mark medlar wood for our Makilas